 This update to the Authority SWMP is in response to the requirements of the Municipal Permit and Industrial Permit.
-The Authority prohibits all types of NSWDs into its MS4 unless the discharge is authorized by a separate NPDES permit, or identified as not being a source of pollutants and all appropriate BMPs are implemented to prevent impacts to storm water quality.
-The Authority is required by both the Municipal Permit and Industrial Permit to eliminate unauthorized or illicit NSWDs.
-If the Authority identifies an NSWD as a significant source of pollutants to the waters of the United States (receiving waters), both permits require the Authority to prohibit the discharge.
-Although certain NSWDs are authorized under the Industrial Permit if the Authority, in its SWPPP, (1) identifies the sources of pollution that potentially affect the quality of authorized NSWDs, and (2) describes and ensures the implementation of BMPs to reduce or prevent pollutants in authorized NSWDs using BAT and BCT, the Authority will implement the discharge prohibitions in the Municipal Permit that are deemed stricter than the Industrial Permit, unless a separate NPDES Permit is obtained for certain NSWDs.
+The Authority prohibits all types of non-storm water discharges into its MS4 unless such discharges are authorized by Section IV of the Industrial Permit, Provision E.2 of the Municipal Permit, or a separate NPDES permit.
+The Authority is required by both the Municipal Permit and Industrial Permit to eliminate unauthorized or illicit non-storm water discharges.
+If the Authority identifies a non-storm water discharge as a significant source of pollutants to the waters of the United States (receiving waters), both permits require the Authority to prohibit the discharge.
+Certain non-storm water discharges are authorized under the Municipal Permit if controls are in place to reduce the discharge of pollutants to the MEP, or as prescribed in the permit.
+Under the Industrial Permit, non-storm water discharges are authorized if the Authority, in its SWPPP, (1) identifies the sources of pollution that potentially affect the quality of authorized non-storm water discharges, and (2) describes and ensures the implementation of BMPs to reduce or prevent pollutants in authorized non-storm water discharges using BAT and BCT.

-Section 3.0 addresses the requirements in Municipal Permit Provisions D.2.b, D.4.b(1), E.2, and E.7.a and Industrial Permit Sections III, IV, VI, X.G.e, X.H.1 and XI.A for NSWDs and IDDE.
+Section 3.0 addresses the requirements in Municipal Permit Provisions D.2.b, D.4.b(1), E.2, and E.7.a and Industrial Permit Sections III, IV, VI, X.G.e, X.H.1 and XI.A for non-storm water discharges and illicit discharge detection and elimination.